finos/open-resource-broker/docs/root/deployment/security.md

 ## Overview

-Security best practices for deploying the Open Host Factory Plugin in production environments.
+Security best practices for deploying the Open Resource Broker in production environments.

 ## Authentication